CVOR Travel Nurse Jobs in Iowa

 How much do CVOR travel nurses make in Iowa?

-Based on current market data, CVOR travel nurse pay in Iowa generally runs about $2,500 to $3,350 per week, with the exact figure driven by facility, call requirements, shift, and your experience level.
-Contracts with heavy call at the busiest cardiac programs tend toward the top of that range.
-Because rates shift with the market and season, your Junxion recruiter walks through the full package, including the taxable rate, stipends, and call pay, so you see real numbers for the actual contract before you commit.
+CVOR travel nurse pay in Iowa generally runs about $2,500 to $3,350 per week based on current market data, with facility, call requirements, shift, and experience level setting the exact figure.
+Heavy-call contracts at the busiest cardiac programs sit toward the top of that range.
+Rates shift with the market and season, so your Junxion recruiter takes you through the full package, taxable rate, stipends, and call pay, so you see real numbers for the actual contract before you commit.
 The lower cost of living in many Iowa metros also helps your stipend stretch further.

 How important is bypass pump experience for Iowa CVOR contracts?

-It’s critical at the busier cardiac programs.
-The academic program in Iowa City and the larger regional centers handle complex open-heart cases where the circulating and scrub nurses need to be fluent in on-pump workflow and the dynamics of bypass cases, and facilities will ask directly about your bypass case count and recency.
-If your CVOR background leans toward valve cases or less complex work without much pump exposure, be upfront with your recruiter so they match you to the right contract instead of setting you up for a tough placement.
+At the busier cardiac programs, it’s essential.
+The academic program in Iowa City and the larger regional centers handle complex open-heart cases where circulating and scrub nurses need to be fluent in on-pump workflow and the dynamics of bypass cases, and facilities will ask directly about your bypass case count and recency.
+If your CVOR background leans toward valve work or lighter cases without much pump exposure, be honest with your recruiter early so they can match you to the right contract rather than a rough one.

 What does a typical call schedule look like on an Iowa CVOR contract?

 Most Iowa CVOR contracts include one to two call shifts per week, sometimes more at the busiest programs.
-Call means being available to come in for urgent cardiac cases, which can happen at any hour, and the callback pay adds meaningfully to your weekly total.
-Some travelers actively chase high-call contracts for exactly that reason.
+On call, you’re available for urgent cardiac cases at any hour, and the callback pay adds meaningfully to your weekly total; some travelers chase high-call contracts on purpose.
 Because Iowa’s regional referral centers also take cardiac transfers from smaller rural hospitals, call can get busy.
-Before you accept anything, your Junxion recruiter confirms the exact call requirements and pay structure so there are no surprises once you’re on assignment.
+Your Junxion recruiter confirms the exact call requirements and pay structure before you accept anything, so nothing surprises you once you’re on assignment.

 Is Iowa a compact state for CVOR travel nurses?

 Yes.
 Iowa is part of the Nurse Licensure Compact, so if you hold a compact home-state RN license you can take Iowa assignments without applying for a separate Iowa license, which gets you started faster.
-If your home state isn’t in the compact, you’ll apply to the Iowa Board of Nursing by endorsement, so it’s smart to start that application early and build in a cushion before your start date.
-Junxion’s credentialing team helps you track the timeline so licensing never becomes the thing that delays your start.
+If your home state isn’t in the compact, you’ll apply to the Iowa Board of Nursing by endorsement; start early and build in a cushion before your start date.
+Junxion’s credentialing team tracks the timeline with you so licensing never becomes the thing that delays your start.

 How does housing work on an Iowa CVOR travel assignment?

-Junxion provides a tax-free housing stipend and points you to trusted housing resources, but you find and book your own place rather than the agency arranging it for you.
-Most experienced travelers prefer this, since it gives them full control over location and budget and often leaves a little extra in their pocket.
-Stipends are based on the local cost of living, and because metros like Des Moines and Cedar Rapids tend to run more affordable than the big coastal cities, your stipend frequently goes further in Iowa.
+Junxion pays you a tax-free housing stipend and shares trusted housing resources, and the search and booking stay in your hands rather than the agency’s.
+Most experienced travelers prefer exactly that, since it means full control over location and budget and often a little extra left over.
+Stipends track the local cost of living, and because metros like Des Moines and Cedar Rapids run more affordable than the big coastal cities, your stipend frequently goes further in Iowa.
 Your recruiter can break down the numbers for whichever city you’re headed to and help you weigh furnished short-term rentals against extended-stay options.

 Is Iowa a good state for CVOR travelers who want to grow their skills?

 It can be a strong one.
-Because Iowa concentrates its cardiac volume in a handful of regional referral centers, including the academic program in Iowa City, you’ll see a broad range of procedures and work alongside teams that are used to bringing travelers up to speed quickly.
-If you want to advance your CVOR practice and build a strong case history, an Iowa assignment at a busy cardiac program is a genuine accelerator: solid pay, complex cases, and clinical exposure that compounds over a 13-week contract and across the assignments that follow.
+Iowa concentrates its cardiac volume in a handful of regional referral centers, including the academic program in Iowa City, so you’ll see a broad range of procedures and work alongside teams that are used to bringing travelers up to speed quickly.
+For a nurse looking to deepen a CVOR practice and build a case history, an Iowa assignment at a busy cardiac program delivers: solid pay, complex cases, and clinical exposure that compounds over a 13-week contract and across the assignments that follow.

 What certifications do I need for an Iowa CVOR travel contract?